There are two requirements for becoming eligible and applying to the PMP certification exam:

 II.
 35 Contact Hours of Formal Project Management Education

-You require 35 contact hours of formal project management education in order to qualify for the exam.
+You require 35 contact hours of formal project management education/training in order to qualify for the exam.
 Let us understand the meaning of contact hours and formal education.

 What is a Contact Hour?

 One hour of Classroom instruction equals one contact hour.

 If you spend 9 hours long training session with 7 hours of learning and 2 hours of break time then you can claim 7 hours as contact hours.

 What is Formal Education?